-In June 2006, the FASB issued FASB Interpretation No. 48 (FIN 48), Accounting for Uncertainty in Income Taxes, an interpretation of SFAS No. 109.
-This interpretation clarifies the accounting for income taxes by prescribing that a company should use a more-likely-than-not recognition threshold based on the technical merits of the tax position taken.
+FASB Interpretation No. 48 (FIN 48), Accounting for Uncertainty in Income Taxes, an interpretation of SFAS No. 109 clarifies the accounting for income taxes by prescribing that a company should use a more-likely-than-not recognition threshold based on the technical merits of the tax position taken.
 Tax provisions that meet the more-likely-than-not recognition threshold should be measured as the largest amount of tax benefits, determined on a cumulative probability basis, which is more likely than not to be realized upon ultimate settlement in the financial statements.
 FIN 48 also provides guidance on derecognition, classification, interest and penalties, accounting for interim periods, disclosure and transition, and explicitly excludes income taxes from the scope of SFAS No. 5, Accounting for Contingencies.
-FIN 48 is effective for fiscal years beginning after December 15, 2006, and was adopted by us on January 1, 2007.
-As of the adoption date of FIN 48 on January 1, 2007 and September 30, 2007, we do not have any material gross unrecognized tax benefits.
-We or one of our subsidiaries files income tax returns in the U.S. federal jurisdiction and various states and foreign jurisdictions.
-For income tax returns filed by us, we are no longer subject to U.S. federal, state and local tax examinations by tax authorities for years before 2002, although carryforward tax attributes that were generated prior to 2002 may still be adjusted upon examination by tax authorities if they either have been or will be utilized.
-It is our policy to recognize interest and penalties related to income tax matters in income tax expense.
+As of March 31, 2008 and December 31, 2007, we had unrecognized tax benefits of \$71,000 on a tax effected basis.